pfilo8/NodeFlow/README.md

 ## Contact
-In case of questions or comments please contact using LinkedIn: [Patryk Wielopolski](https://www.linkedin.com/in/patryk-wielopolski/)
+In case of questions or comments please contact using LinkedIn: